monyarm/NovelVM/README.md

 #### 7.6.1) ALSA sequencer \[UNIX ONLY\]

-If you have installed the ALSA driver with sequencer support, then you may set the environment variable `SCUMMVM_PORT` or the config file variable `alsa_port` to specify your sequencer port.
+If you have installed the ALSA driver with sequencer support, then you may set the environment variable `NOVELVM_PORT` or the config file variable `alsa_port` to specify your sequencer port.
 If neither is set, the default behavior is to try both "65:0" and "17:0".